Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 {% tab title="Swagger UI" %}
 The [Swagger UI](https://api.aedifion.io/ui/) is an interactive UI for the aedifion HTTP API auto-generated from the API's [OpenAPI specification](https://api.aedifion.io/swagger.json).

-1. Open [https://api.aedifion.io/ui/](https://api.aedifion.io/ui/) in a browser
+1. Open [https://api.aedifion.io/ui/](https://api.aedifion.io/ui/) in a browser.
 2. Click "Authorize" on the top right.
 This will kick off OIDC's "Implicit flow".
 3. In the pop-up, ignore the username and password fields and just click the top "Authorize" button.
 You will be redirected to aedifion's Identity Provider and prompted to log in.
 4. On the log in form, fill in your email/username and password.
 Click "Log in".
 You will be redirected back to the application \(i.e., the Swagger UI\).
 5. Drop down the "User" section and choose the GET /v2/user endpoint.
-Click "Try it out!"
+Click "Try it out!".

 ![Click the top &quot;Authorize&quot; button for OIDC-based authentication.
 Ignore username and password.](../../../.gitbook/assets/image%20%2820%29.png)